BELLA: Black box model Explanations by Local Linear Approximations: BELLA

+We are given a tabular dataset $T$, \newlyadded{real-valued labels $Y: T \rightarrow \mathbb{R}$, and a data point $x \in T$, and we aim to compute an explanation for the label $Y(x)$}.
+Note that, different from other methods such as LIME and SHAP, we need as input only the dataset $T$ and the labels $Y$ on $T$, and not in addition also the model that generated the labels $Y$.
+This means that, different from SHAP and LIME, our method can explain any labeled dataset, whether the labels were produced by a model or whether they come from any other source (e.g., housing prices from real estate data). \newlyadded{If BELLA is to explain a model, we first run the model on the training dataset.
+We then use as labels $Y$ not the ground truth from the training dataset, but the predictions of the model.}

-Given a data point $x \in T$ with label $y$, \method outputs a linear equation $y = w_1 \cdot f_1 + w_2 \cdot f_2 + \dots + w_n \cdot f_n + w_0$, where $w_i$ are real-valued regression coefficients and $f_i$ are feature values.
-Such an equation tells the user (1) what the important features are and (2) how their can be used to compute the predicted value.
-To find this equation, \method proceeds in three steps: \begin{itemize}[nolistsep,noitemsep] \item[1.]
+To explain the label $Y(x)$, our idea is to find a linear equation $Y(x) \approx w_1 \cdot x_1 + w_2 \cdot x_2 + \dots + w_l \cdot x_l + w_0$, where $w_i$ are real-valued regression coefficients and $x_i$ are feature values of $x$ in $T$.
+Such an equation tells the user (1) what the important features are and (2) how they can be used to compute the predicted value.
+To find this equation, BELLA proceeds in three steps (Algorithm~\ref{alg1}): \begin{itemize} \item[1.]
 Compute the distance of $x$ to the other points in $T$. \item[2.]
 Conduct a linear search to find the best neighborhood of $x$, according to a defined metric. \item[3.]
-Train a sparse linear model on that neighborhood, and propose this model as an explanation. \end{itemize} The pseudo-code of \method is given in Algorithm~\ref{alg1}: We first compute the distances between the input data point and the other data points.
-Then, we conduct a search for a neighbourhood of data points that produce the best linear model.
-That linear model is then returned as explanation.
+Train a sparse linear model on that neighborhood, and propose this model as an explanation. \end{itemize}